 37.8.1.3.1 General

+[CID1399]

-A UHR AP shall follow the rules defined in this subclause to establish an agreement for MAPC through negotiation, in addition to the specific rules for Multi-AP coordination scheme used for this agreement and are defined in 37.8.2 (Procedures for specific Multi-AP Coordination schemes).
+This subclause defines procedures for MAPC agreement negotiation.
+An AP shall follow the rules defined in this subclause to establish, update, [M#342]or teardown MAPC agreement(s) via negotiation, in addition to the specific rules for specific multi-AP coordination scheme[CID775]s defined in 37.8.2 (Procedures for specific multi-AP coordination schemes).